 Lab Test

-Antigen, Streptococcus pneumoniae
+Streptococcus pneumoniae Antigen, Urine

 S. pneumoniae Urinary Antigen, Ag, strep, pneumonia, Streptococcus pneumoniae Antigen, St. pneumoniae Antigen